thomaskleiven/EC/README.txt

-The test concludes that the samples are likely drawn from the same distributions, i.e. there is no significantly difference in the two samples.
+The test concludes that the samples are likely drawn from the same distributions, i.e. there is no statistically significant difference in the two samples.

 I am not surprised that there is no statistically significant difference between the to EAs, mostly because we